GameDJ/gba-mmz-sprite-recolor-guide/README.md

 # gba-mmz-sprite-recolor-guide
 PLEASE READ:
-This is still VERY MUCH in development, there are a lot of incomplete things.
+This is still very much in development.
 Right now you can just do the basics of inputting a color, previewing it, and outputting codebreaker codes for Zero and Action Replay codes for ZX.

 Coming soon:
 -More sprites